zsheill7/DepthFirstSearch/README.md

 <h1> Depth First Search </h1>

 In this tutoral, we will be learning about Depth-First Search.
 Depth-first search is an algorithm for searching tree or graph data structures.
+If you would like to learn about Breadth-first Search, please click on <a href="https://zsheill7.github.io/BreadthFirstSearch/">this link</a>

 <br>
 Imagine you're the man in this maze.